 A previous formalisation of Valiant's algorithm was carried by Bååth Sjöblom [2013] under the supervision of the authors of this paper.
 The present work is a redevelopment of the proof from scratch.
 Indeed, the proof produced by Bååth Sjöblom is opaque: its structure does not match the informal proof.
-A close match between the formal and the informal proof was enabled by two key design choices: 1. our representation of matrices as an (extensible) record with all the necessary lemmas and 2. the use of two different types for square and upper triangular matrices (instead of using quotient types).
+A close match between the formal and the informal proof was enabled by two key design choices: 1. our representation of matrices as an (extensible) record with all the necessary lemmas and 2. the use of two different types for square and upper triangular matrices (instead of using sigma types).
+In particular, using sigma types mean that every triangular matrix would be composed of two fields (a square matrix and a proof of triangularity).
+In turn, using this structure requires to writes a proof whenever such a matrix is produced.
+Baking triangularity into the structure of types avoids this complication.

 9.3.
 Certified Parsing Combinators.
 In functional programming, one often uses parsing combinators as a language formalism.
 This means that the grammar is represented directly as code in the host language, instead of data structures.
 On the one hand, combinator parsing is generally less efficient than context-free parsing: the latter technique has access to the full grammar data, including its recursive structure, and thus more intelligent processing of the input is possible.
 On the other hand, combinators can in principle describe languages which are not context free.